What Is Economics?

 How many years does it take to earn a bachelor’s degree in economics in the US?

-Typically, economics undergraduate courses in USA may take four years to complete and a master’s degree in economics usually requires one or two years.
+Typically, economics undergraduate courses in the USA may take four years to complete and a master’s degree in economics usually requires one or two years.
 However, the duration may vary depending on the degree program and the university you attend.

 There are many pathways to apply for bachelor’s and master’s degree programs.
 Learn more by visiting bachelor’s degree programs or master’s in economics programs.